thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-prerequisites.md

 {: id="set-up-hosts"}
 ## Set up hosts for the ThoughtSpot cluster

 Set up hosts for the ThoughtSpot cluster on Amazon Web Services.

+1. Refer to [AWS configuration options]({{ site.baseurl }}/appliance/aws/configuration-options.html) for the exact specification for the hosts:
+* CPU
+* memory
+* disks
-Refer to [AWS configuration options]({{ site.baseurl }}/appliance/aws/configuration-options.html) for the exact specification for the hosts: CPU, memory, and disks.
-Refer to [Set up AWS resources for ThoughtSpot]({{ site.baseurl }}/appliance/aws/launch-an-instance.html) to create and launch your AWS virtual machines.
-Ensure that your [AMI]({{ site.baseurl }}/appliance/aws/launch-an-instance.html#al2-ami) is an Amazon Linux 2 image.
+2. Refer to [Set up AWS resources for ThoughtSpot]({{ site.baseurl }}/appliance/aws/launch-an-instance.html) to create and launch your AWS virtual machines.
+* Ensure that your [AMI]({{ site.baseurl }}/appliance/aws/launch-an-instance.html#al2-ami) is an Amazon Linux 2 image.

 {: id="aws-ssm"}
 ## [Optional] Set up AWS Systems Manager Agent